Large Language Lovers: Lived Experiences of Negotiating Agency and Platform Control in AI Companionship: Methods

 \subsubsection{Topic Modeling and Time Series Analysis}

 We examined discussions in our corpus through topic modelling and topic trends over time.
 To describe the topics discussed, we used BERTopic \cite{grootendorst2022bertopic}, adapting approaches from prior computational analyses of Reddit \cite{pataranutaporn2025my, kim2025capturing}.
 We then used grid search to tune the clustering hyperparameters, selecting the 20 combinations yielding the lowest outlier count, and manually inspected the topics and threads.
 Next, we leveraged GPT-5 mini for topic labelling, producing short descriptive titles with brief topic descriptions, followed by manual review for accuracy.
-More details are included in Appendix \ref{app:reddit}.
 To analyze the robustness of our topics, we conducted lexical sensitivity analysis by removing each topic’s top keywords from the texts assigned to that topic and recomputing the Valence-Arousal-Dominance (VAD) effect sizes.
 The pattern of topic-level Cohen’s $d$ remained similar (all signs remained the same, no large changes in effect size), suggesting results were not driven solely by topic label terms.
 For additional insights, we used interrupted time-series (ITS) analysis to examine how a major model update reshapes both sentiment and discussion focus.
 We computed an ITS analysis using the GPT-5 release (August 7, 2025) as the intervention point.
 We constructed daily time series from our dataset by aggregating (1) \textit{daily sentiment} (weighted average of VAD scores across all texts posted that day) and (2) \textit{daily topic shares} (the proportion of that day's texts assigned to each topic), enabling us to track shifts in community tone and thematic attention.
+A more comprehensive account of the Reddit analysis is included in Appendix \ref{app:reddit}.